chhu/hcs/README.md

        |        |
       0|        |1

+The coordinate storage type can be configured and is intentionally not a template parameter.
+Also the part of the coordinate that stores the level information can be configured (HCS_LEVEL_BIT) but you should know what you are doing.

+The default coordinate (coord) type is unsigned 64bit, allowing a 3D recursion depth of 19 iterations (levels), resulting in a closest distance of 1/2^19 for a scale of one (1x1x1 box).
+The most significant bits determine the level, _the_ most significant bit marks a boundary coord.
+The lower bits describe sub-coordinates, every D (dimensions) bits.
+The sub-coordinate of the highest level is always at the least significant bits.

-   A single coordinate for a level (3-bit, 0-7 values for 3D) is as follows: LSB is X+/-, next bit Y+/-, next bit Z+/-
+A single sub-coordinate for a level (3-bit for 3D, values 0-7) encodes as: LSB is X+/- from origin (center of a H), next bit Y+/-, next bit Z+/-,...
    Example: